Azubi-Africa/Career_Accelerator_P5-ML_API/README.md

 -   **Good:** Have an API that launches, makes predictions and returns results.

--   **Fair:** Have an API that launches but having bugs regarding inputs handeling or returning predictions.
+-   **Fair:** Have an API that launches but having bugs regarding inputs handling or returning predictions.

 ## Setup